Nettleden with Potten End Parish Council Burial Ground is located at the junction of Hempstead Lane and Pouchen End Lane.

 Some questions you may wish to ask:

-Ashes are buried either loose or in a biodegradable container.
 Whether or not a service takes place will be up to the families to decide.
-Short services may take place in a similar way to that of a burial.

-Is it possible for a husband and wife to have their ashes buried together?
+Is it possible for a husband and wife to be buried or interred together?

 How do I go about making arrangements?

-Because a number of people will be involved (such as the grave digger, the stone mason, the person who will lift and replace the plaques etc) we have arranged for J Worley (Funeral Directors) Ltd to coordinate the arrangements.
+Because a number of people will be involved (such as the grave digger, the stone mason, the person who will lift and replace the plaques etc), typically a Funeral Director will be involved, but the Parish Clerk can make the necessary arrangements in so far as they relate to the burial ground if you prefer.

 Can you give some idea of the costs involved?

-Are there restrictions as to what I can have written on the plaques?
+Are there restrictions as to what I can have written on the plaques or gravestones?

 For further information please contact: